sicily wine tour

 B, L, D • Hotel Carmine, Marsala

-DAY 5 – MARSALA: THE TOWN AND THE WINE
+DAY 5 – A TASTE OF MARSALA: THE WINE AND THE TOWN

 In 1773, a sirocco storm forced British merchant John Woodhouse into the port of Marsala.
 Here he found the local perpetuum wine (named for its perpetual blending/aging process) to his liking.
 He sent a shipload back home, adding grape spirits to stabilize it for the long sea journey.
 It was a smashing success, and soon Marsala was the most famous wine of Italy.